brotzeit/rustic/README.md

 If only ripgrep is installed, it will be used with the emacs `grep` command.
 In case neither is available, the emacs `grep` command will use `grep`, like in the good old days.

+When a required cargo package is missing you will be asked if you want to install them when running rustic-doc-setup.

 ### Usage